 Here’s another with numbers even more out of whack:

 1,800 / (14 + 75) = 20.2.
 That’s more than double the ratio size associated with disaster!
 But who would have a problem with a tweet celebrating charitable employees?
-The issue is this was tweeted on the same day that United Airlines was in the news for a dog dying on a flight, after its owner was instructed to store the pet in the plane’s overhead compartment.
+The issue is this was tweeted on the same day that United Airlines was in the news for a dog dying on a flight after its owner was instructed to store the pet in the plane’s overhead compartment.
 There were no tweets that day by United about the incident, so people chose this tweet for venting reactions like “What’s your public statement?
 There are many of us waiting to hear it. #united #dog”.

 Perhaps you’re intentionally trolling.
 That’s generally not an objective of eClincher customers, but if it’s yours, congratulations, and you should relish the accomplishment.
 Maybe you can match the achievement of a ratio above 20.

-If you’re not pleased with a high ratio, you can provide your own comments defending your position.
+If you’re unhappy with a high ratio, you can provide your own comments defending your position.
 This may further inflate the ratio, but at least the comment thread will better present what you have to say and interleave the criticisms.
 Maybe you’ll even prompt some likes and retweets and get the ratio going in the opposite direction.

 The remaining consideration is whether or not to delete the tweet.
 Just bear in mind that if the critics who commented are already sufficiently outraged, this action might just be pouring gas on the controversial fire.

 If you have been ratioed, ultimately, the best overall course forward is to become a little wiser and get back to posting soon, with greater consideration of how things get received and what to post or tweet accordingly.